marcchalier/marcchalier.github.io/_pages/projects.md

 * <b>Durée</b>: 09/2025-08/2027
 * <b>Description</b>:

-The project “Linguistic VARIeties and POLitical Boundaries in the French-speaking World” (VARIPOL) examines the influence of political borders on the perceptions and representations of French varieties in three border regions in Europe, Canada and Sub-Saharan Africa.
+The project "Linguistic VARIeties and POLitical Boundaries in the French-speaking World" (VARIPOL) examines the influence of political borders on the perceptions and representations of French varieties in three border regions in Europe, Canada and Sub-Saharan Africa.
 It addresses three key research questions:

   * Which varieties of French do speakers distinguish in their local linguistic space?
   * Do political borders influence the representations and perceptions of these boundaries?